Bites wounds are one of the most common reasons dogs are seen for emergency appointments with their veterinarians.

 If you have been instructed to clean the wounds, use extreme care as they may be painful, and your dog may bite you due to pain or fear.
-It is advisable to use a muzzle on your dog, even if he is extremely gentle.
+It is advisable to use a muzzle on your dog, even if he is normally extremely gentle.

 What can I do to prevent bite wounds?

 Do not allow your dog to roam freely, and keep your dog on a tight leash when you are outdoors, especially if you are in a park.
 Dogs that are well-mannered are less likely to fight, so basic obedience training is strongly recommended starting at a young age.
-If you are outdoors with your dog and you see a stray dog that is running free, do not approach it.
+If you are outdoors with your dog and you see a roaming stray dog, do not approach it.
 Even if your dog is gentle and friendly, you have no way of knowing the temperament of the other dog.